 With years of experience working across sectors in various roles, themes have emerged that explain my approach.

-While the list is ever growing as her side projects tend to take a life of their own, Maria has spent the past two decades playing at the intersection of sustainability, capacity building and creative problem solving.
-As a true Renaissance woman, she now combines the arts and sciences to provide vibrant and energising approaches to social change.
+I've has spent many years playing at the intersection of sustainability, capacity building and creative problem solving and I now combine creativity, the arts and sciences to provide vibrant and energising approaches to social change.

-To join her in the Creativity Without Borders revolution, visit her Facebook site
+To join in the Creativity Without Borders revolution, visit the Facebook site